 Texas's fight for independence is a significant part of America's quest for Manifest Destiny.
 By defeating Mexico, Texans soon identified strongly with America.
 Their desire to increase and maintain slavery would play a pivotal role in the slave question for years to come.
 Texans' fight for independence eventually led to the Mexican-American War in 1845.

 Even while Texas existed as a sovereign republic, slavery continued to be an important issue.
 The Mexican-American War, initiated by Texas' annexation, compounded this concern.
 The fight for independence demonstrated that the US would continue to expand their territory.

 The annexation of Texas involved many major figures, both politically and militarily.
 President James K. Polk, a major supporter of Manifest Destiny, initiated war with Mexico.
 The war was led by Zachary Taylor, as well as many future Civil War generals, including Winfield Scott, Robert E. Lee, and Ulysses S. Grant.
 Mexico continued to be led by General Santa Anna.

-The Mexican-American War was defined by many major battles.
 America emerged as a formidable military force, dominating Mexico in every facet of war.
 War was declared on May 13, 1846 after failed "negotiations" between Mexico and U.S. emissary John Slidell.
 The war ended with the capture of Mexico City and the signing of the Treaty of Guadalupe-Hidalgo in 1848.

 The effects of Texas' annexation permeated for decades.
 Texas became a major proponent of the extension of slavery, eventually leading to the Civil War in 1861.
 In addition, America took on its present territorial boundaries, obtaining states such as Arizona, New Mexico, California, and, of course, Texas.